Reverse strain-induced snake states in graphene nanoribbons: Conclusions

 \section{Conclusions}

 The valley degree of freedom attributed to the non-equivalent Dirac points $K$ and $K'$ is well-known for decades.
-Furthermore, strain can be used to tailor the band structures and properties of the ZGNRs, and the most charming phenomenon is the emergent pseudo-magnetic field and the corresponding pLLs.
-In order to explore new types of pure valley currents, we design the strained ZGNR which can support the ``edge states" propagating in the middle of the sample.
-We point out that the uniaxial strain with different directions between the lower and half planes is the essential ingredient for the formation of the middle ``edge states".
+Furthermore, strain can be used to tailor the band structures and properties of the ZGNRs, and the most charming phenomenon is the emergent pseudo-magnetic fields and the corresponding pLLs.
+In order to explore new types of pure valley currents, we design the strained ZGNR which can support the snake states propagating in the middle of the sample.
+We point out that the reverse strains between the lower and half planes is the essential ingredient for the formation of the snake states.
 Based on our design, we can use a four-terminal device to realize the long-thought pure valley currents in monolayer graphene systems.
 Furthermore, we calculate the conductance of the two-terminal device, obtaining the $8e^2/h$ step interval between neighbouring plateaus, which indicates the formation of the snake states in the middle of the sample.
 By introducing the Anderson impurities, we find that the first conductance plateau is more robust than higher plateaus.
-One obstacle to the robustness of the middle ``edge states" is they are easy to become hybrid due to the close distance between them in the real space.
+One obstacle to the robustness of the snake states is they are easy to become hybrid due to the close distance between them in the real space.
 One of the next aim is to explore schemes preventing the hybridization and obtain more robust snake states in the middle of the sample.